gulkorkut/PUSULA_Serife_Gul_KORKUT/README.md

 - Cleaned, encoded, and normalized dataset ready for predictive modeling.
 - Saved as `cleaned_data.csv`.

-## 6. Next Steps (Optional)
-- Explore correlations between features and target
-- Perform predictive modeling (e.g., regression) on `TedaviSuresi`
-- Further feature engineering based on domain knowledge

-I also added ipynb version to show plots
+I also added .ipynb version to show plots